What are Digital Assets?

 - Tokens cannot be counterfeited.

-- Colored Coins inherit the feeless nature of IOTA.
-Transferring a Colored Coin has no cost.
+- Native tokens inherit the feeless nature of IOTA.

 - Utility tokens can be easily integrated into the Firefly wallet.

-- The issuer can easily monitor the distribution, usage, and available supply of the Utility Token by examining the IOTA Tangle.
+- The issuer can easily monitor the distribution, usage, and available supply of the Utility Token by monitoring the IOTA Tangle.

-In summary, Utility Tokens on IOTA provide a secure, convenient, and inexpensive way to sell services, organize loyalty programs, and digitize paper-based token systems.
+- In summary, Utility Tokens on IOTA provide a secure, convenient, and affordable way to sell services, organize loyalty programs, and digitize paper-based token systems.

 Security tokens refer to digital tokens that are financial assets that fall under the category of securities.
 They are tradable financial instruments that are highly regulated, with conditions varying depending on the issuer’s country.